PrasannaAdiga/spring-cloud-with-netflix/README.md

   - To run each microservices by using already existing docker images and setting up other required configurations

 ### Spring Profile
-To have separate configurations for each environment
+To provide separate configurations for different environments
   - Create different configurations for each profiles, either in config-server or in each micro services
   - Create one such profile for docker, where service's host can be given as each service-name instead of 'localhost', so that services can be discoverable inside docker containers
     ```